nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Scenario**

-Imagine the tutor **John Doe** has left the tuition centre and you want to remove him from the tutor list to keep the updated list of tutors.
+Imagine the tutor **John Doe** has left the tuition centre and you want to remove him from the tutor list to keep the list of tutors updated.

 No worries!
 Let the delete tutor command help you to remove **John Doe** from the tutor list.

 **Follow these steps**

-1. Type `list-t` and press enter to get the index number of the tutor with the name **John Doe** from the tutor list, which is index 9.
+1. Type `list-t` and press enter to get the index number of the tutor to be deleted.
 2. Let's say the tutor to be deleted **John Doe**, is in position 9 of the tutor list.
 3. Type `delete-t 9` to remove the tutor in index 9 of the tutor list, which is **John Doe**.